sammathewt/interview-exercise/README.md

 ### Bonus Task

 The `MortgageClient` and `HomeInsuranceClient` classes share quite a few similarities, is there anything you could do to reduce some duplication between these 2 classes?

+# Todo for dan

+- Slim down text in readme
+- Make sure both methods have same signature
+- Make the async stuff a bit more obvious